mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ## Route 53 - **Choosing a routing policy**
 A highly available and scalable cloud Domain Name System (DNS) web service.
 It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to internet applications by translating names (like www.example.com) into the numeric IP addresses (like 192.0.2.1) that computers use to connect to each other.
 Amazon Route 53 is fully compliant with IPv6 as well.

+Route 53 can be used to configure DNS health checks to route traffic to healthy endpoints or to monitor the health of your applications.

 - **Simple routing policy** – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
 You can use simple routing to create records in a private hosted zone.
 - **Failover routing policy** – Use when you want to configure active-passive failover.
 You can use failover routing to create records in a private hosted zone.